-Norway is a magical, breathtaking destination, providing one of the most memorable yacht charter experiences in the world.
+Norway yacht charters take you to a magical, breathtaking destination, providing one of the most memorable experiences in the world.
 Nature has created dramatic, picturesque landscapes filled with fjords, peaks, river valleys, glaciers, and forests.
 It also holds cosmopolitan cities and small traditional villages, filled with incomparable cultural experiences and warm Scandinavian hospitality.

 The town of Alesund and its surrounding area is one of the most visited tourist destinations in Norway.
 Spanning a peninsula and several islands that stretch into the Atlantic Ocean, this town was nearly destroyed by fire, but was then rebuilt in the Art Nouveau style.
 Its buildings look as if they are straight from the pages of a fairy tale book, with turrets, spires, and even gargoyles.
 Stroll through the town and discover its museums, artisanal shops, and restaurants.
 Alesund is the home of several cultural festivals, including the Alesund Theatre Festival, the Festival of New Norwegian Literature, and the Norwegian Food Festival.

 Embraced by mountains and fjords, Alesund is a great starting point to explore the Geirangerfjord, the bird sanctuary island of Runde, or the snow-capped summits of the Hjørundfjord and the Sunnmørsalpene.

 Stranda is a small town of about 2500 inhabitants, known for mountains that plunge straight into the fjord.
 The alpine fields at the Strandafjell Mountains are a breathtaking sight, with the fjord glistening far below.
 A popular ski resort in the winter months, it becomes one of the most challenging and exciting mountain biking treks in the country during the summer.